 In 2014, we acquired 33% of the total outstanding common stock of Interchart.
-The ownership interest was purchased from an entity affiliated with family members of our Chief Executive
+The ownership interest was purchased from an entity affiliated with family members of our Chief Executive Officer.

-Officer.
 This investment is accounted for as an equity method investment and is presented within "Long term investment" in the consolidated balance sheets.
-We entered into a services agreement with Interchart for chartering, brokering and commercial services for all of our vessels which from August 1, 2019 until October 1, 2021 provided for a monthly fee of \$315,000 (\$325,000 monthly fee for the earlier period in 2019) and then amended to increase the monthly fee to \$345,000 until December 31, 2022.
-During the years ended December 31, 2020, 2021 and 2022, the brokerage commission charged by Interchart amounted to \$3.8 million, \$3.9 million and \$4.1 million, respectively, and is included in "Voyage expenses" in the consolidated statements of operations.
+We entered into a services agreement with Interchart for chartering, brokering and commercial services for all of our vessels which from August 1, 2019 until October 1, 2021 provided for a monthly fee of \$315,000 (\$325,000 monthly fee for the earlier period in 2019) and then amended to increase the monthly fee to \$345,000 until December 31, 2023.
+During the years ended December 31, 2021, 2022 and 2023, the brokerage commission charged by Interchart amounted to \$3.9 million, \$4.1 million and \$4.1 million, respectively, and is included in "Voyage expenses" in the consolidated income statements.